revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 </details>

 ---

-24. Which of the following is the correct way to single line comment in python?
+24.Which of the following is the correct way to single line comment in python?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 a) //

 b) @

 c) #

 d) <!...>

  <details><summary> <b>Show Answer</b> </summary>

- option is c)
+ > Option is c)

   </details>

 ---

-25. Which of the following is the correct way to multi-line comments in python?
+25.Which of the following is the correct way to multi-line comments in python?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 a) // hi
 &emsp; this is abc //

 b) @ hi
 &emsp; this is abc @

 c) # hi
 &emsp; this is abc #

 d) ''' hi
 &emsp; this is abc '''

 <details><summary> <b>Show Answer</b> </summary>

-option is d)
+> Option is d)
   </details>

 ---

-26. State True or False: "Comments are always required in the code.
+26.State True or False: "Comments are always required in the code.
 Without comments the code will not run".

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 a) True

 b) False

 <details><summary> <b>Show Answer</b> </summary>

-option is b) False.
+> Option is b) False.

 <details><summary> <b>Explanation</b> </summary>